Subaru Solterra Insurance Rates

 Average premium for full coverage: $1,896

-These estimates include $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all U.S. states and for different Solterra trim levels.
+Estimates include $500 physical damage deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and Solterra models.

-For a 40-year-old driver, insurance rates for a Subaru Solterra go from as low as $678 for just the minimum liability insurance to a much higher rate of $4,102 for a high-risk insurance policy.
+For a 40-year-old driver, prices range range from as cheap as $678 for a discount liability-only rate to a high rate of $4,102 for high-risk insurance.

 Use the form below to get customized rates for your location.